 While the letters after their names are different, our therapists share a common goal: to help our patients thrive.

 Part of what makes therapy so effective in treating mental health conditions is that it is uniquely customizable.
-There are endless ways to conduct a therapy session, and it’s tailored to the needs of the patient.
+There are endless ways to conduct a therapy session.
+Each type of therapy is tailored to the needs of the patient.

-LifeStance Health provides a wide range of therapy services, including:
+LifeStance Health provides many types of psychotherapy services, including:

 - Generalist/Integrative therapy

 - Eye Movement Desensitization and Reprocessing (EMDR)

 Online Therapy at LifeStance Health

 Online therapy, also known as telehealth or teletherapy, is a secure and effective way to connect with therapists.
 In these sessions, patients talk with their therapists through live video.
 Patients can log on to the calls from anywhere with a secure internet connection.
 When getting ready for a telehealth appointment, we recommend finding an area with plenty of privacy as well.